 - The Drag-Along: Virgil is always getting enlisted by Brady to help with monster stuff, despite usually being terrified of the monsters they meet.
 Brady, for the most part, seems oblivious to his fear.

 - The Faceless: Brady's monster.
 Its face is always concealed by the hood of the cloak it wears; the most that's seen of it is its eyes and open mouth.

-- Idiosyncratic Episode Naming: All the episodes are titled "How to..." following by something related to the plot, except for the pilot, "How the monsters came to Ravenville".
+- Idiosyncratic Episode Naming: All the episodes are titled "How to..." followed by something related to the plot, except for the pilot, "How the monsters came to Ravenville".